LegitSoulja/-/README.md

 $si->SELECT("table",["*"]); // returns an object instance of SQLResponce
 $si->SELECT("table",["*"])->returnRows(); // return an array of table rows

-// When you now run any functions below, you wont get the SQL, but the mysqli responce of the query itself.
-Read SQLObject below.

 // CHECK TEST.PHP FOR MORE INFORMATION